pytorch/text/README.rst

 [BC Breaking] Legacy
 ====================

-In v0.9.0 release, we move the following legacy code to `torchtext.legacy <#legacy>`_.
+In v0.9.0 release, we move the following legacy code to `torchtext.legacy <https://github.com/pytorch/text/tree/master/torchtext/legacy>`_.
 This is part of the work to revamp the torchtext library and the motivation has been discussed in `Issue #664 <https://github.com/pytorch/text/issues/664>`_:

 * ``torchtext.legacy.data.field``
 * ``torchtext.legacy.data.batch``